benwhalley/mindframe/docs/architecture.md

 For example, before moving to the next step we might want to evaluate *whether the client is engaged in treatment*.

 A `judgement` is very similar to a `note` (see below), but defines a structured classification task where the return values are known and can be set by the treatment developer ahead of time.
 If we want to judge whether the client is 'engaged' or 'disengaged' at a given point in time this is a binary classification task, and the system would return a structured response.
-Because we are using llms for classification (or may do) the model could also return a textual explanation of the classification decision for introspection purposes.
+Because we are (presently) using llms for classification (or may do) the model could also return a textual explanation of the classification decision for introspection purposes.

+Both `notes` and `judgements` are created by writing an llm prompt.
+These may specify a particular llm model to use (e.g. cheap/expensive).
+In future, if we use non-llm classifiers for judgement then their template would still need to define how system data and data from the conversation is presented to the model, and the schema for the return value.

-In future, 'judgements' might also be the trigger for further judgements or actions.
+Although not required, 'judgements' return values might be the trigger for further judgements or actions.
 This may always happen, or be conditional on specific classification responses.
 For example, if the system judges that the client is 'disengaged', it might trigger an alert action to warn a human supervisor, or a 'supervision' action which induces the therapist model to provide additional guidance or prompts which is included in subseuqent step templates.

-Both `notes` and `judgements` are created by writing an llm prompt.
-These may specify a particular llm model to use (e.g. cheap/expensive).

 A `judgement` template uses objects inheriting from Pydantic BaseModel to define acceptable return values from the model.
-This means we can use `magentic` to guarantee structured data is returned from the model and we can rely on the schema of the return values.
+This means even when using llms we can use `magentic` to guarantee structured data is returned from the model, and we can rely on the schema of the return values.
 Multiple fields can be requested in the return value, allowing for multiple judgements to be made in a single prompt execution.
 For example, a prompt might ask the model to evaluate the client's 'engagement', 'adherence', and 'affective-state'.
 The model would return a JSON object with these in separate fields, and the system would log them for later use/analysis.

-We can also attach **`actions`** to transitions which create side effects for the transition.
+We can attach **`actions`** to transitions which create side effects for the transition.
 For example, we might want to trigger a clinical note to be made every time the client moves to a new step.
 This would be an action which is triggered by the transition.

 ##### Keeping good notes and reflecting on progress

 In defining the intervention, the treatment developer can explicitly define ways in which the system should reflect and summarise on progress to inform it's practice.
 Notes can be very short and serve as a practical tool to compress the information provided to later steps (e.g. summarising the conversation in step A to inform step B).
-They can also be more detailed and serve as a record of the conversation for later review by a human supervisor, or for research purposes (e.g. to aid introspection about system behaviour and futher intervention development).
+They could also be more detailed and serve as a record of the conversation for later review by a human supervisor, or for research purposes (e.g. to aid introspection about system behaviour and futher intervention development).

 A **`note`** is a special case of a judgement and uses the same machinery, but is syntactic sugar for a judgement where the only return values are *unstructured* text.